 - There was a special coverage gap exemption for 2014 that is extended to anyone who enrolled during open enrollment.

-- In order to qualify for the short coverage gap you must have coverage in the year.
+- To qualify for the short coverage gap, you must have coverage in the year.

 - Coverage gaps are based on calendar years.
 So you can have one at the end of one year and one at the start of the next.

-- You may be able to qualify for both the exemption for getting covered by the end of open enrollment (Gap in coverage at the beginning of 2014), and a short coverage gap exemption.
-However, the short coverage gap exemption states that only the first gap of less than three months is counted.
+- You may be able to qualify for both the exemption for getting covered by the end of open enrollment (Gap in coverage at the beginning of 2014) and a short coverage gap exemption.
+However, the short coverage gap exemption states that only the first gap of fewer than three months is counted.
 This alone may bar you from stacking these, although the instructions don’t specifically state you can’t.
-(Please use contribute button to clarify if you have the answer.)
+Please use contribute button to clarify if you have the answer.

 - When you file the exemptions form you’ll write CODE “B” for the short coverage gap exemption.

-- You don’t need to apply for a short coverage gap before hand, a ECN is not needed for a short coverage gap exemption.
+- You don’t need to apply for a short coverage gap beforehand.
+An ECN is not needed for a short coverage gap exemption.